 Inside the Palau de Mar, this worthwhile museum takes you from the Stone Age through to the early 1980s.
 It's a busy hotchpotch of dioramas, artefacts, videos, models, documents and interactive bits: all up, an entertaining exploration of 2000 years of Catalan history.
-Signage is in Catalan and Spanish.
+Signage is in Catalan, Spanish and English.

 You'll see how the Romans lived, listen to Arab poetry from the time of the Muslim occupation of the city, peer into the dwelling of a medieval family in the Pyrenees, and try to mount a knight’s horse or lift a suit of armour.